Psychological Sciences (MA) – STEM Designated Degree Program

 - Letters of Recommendation: Two.

 - Standardized Test Scores: GRE (see test waiver policies).
-Fall 2020 applicants only – the GRE will be waived for applicants with 3.3 undergraduate GPA or better.
+Spring and Fall 2021 applicants only – the GRE will be waived for applicants with 3.3 undergraduate GPA or better.

 Accepted candidates are asked to contact their program director or the Graduate Programs Coordinator to schedule a time to create a work program.
 The work program is an outline of the courses required for the degree and explains which courses students will complete each semester they are in the program.
 By following their work program, students will be on-track to graduate in a timely manner.
 This program is 35 semester hours.
 For more information, please visit the Psychology (MA) program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us:

 If you have specific inquiries regarding your program of interest, please contact the Psychological Sciences (MA) Program Coordinator:

 *During the summer months, there will be a rotating department chair available to answer your inquiry.
 Click to find the updated summer chair for this program.*